saharqiyash/Git-Collaboration/README.md

 ###Remote:
 This is the version of a repository or branch that is hosted on a server, most likely GitHub.com.
 Remote versions can be connected to local clones so that changes can be synced.
 This function can be used to add/remove/show git branches or origins.

+###Status:
+A visual representation within a pull request that your commits meet the conditions set for the repository you're contributing to.